Discrimination advice for doctors

 Keep a chronology of events, record what happened, when it happened and who was involved or witnessed it.

-Then have your notes ready and contact a BMA employment adviser on 0300 123 1233 as soon as possible, to talk and find out what to do.
+Then have your notes ready and contact a BMA employment adviser using the employment advice form as soon as possible, to talk and find out what to do.

 The information on this page is for doctors who may be facing discrimination in an employment or education setting from their colleagues.
 For guidance on how to deal with discrimination from patients or their guardians relatives see our guidance called Managing discrimination from patients and their family for more information.